Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Teleport player to spawn
     - Teleport other players to spawn with permission
     - Teleport offline players to spawn once they login
-    - Set the spawnpoint with /setspawn
+    - Set the spawnpoint with command alias */setspawn*
   - /stats
-    - View own / other players stats
+    - View own and other players stats
-    - Allows to compare statistics easily
+    - Allows to compare statistics easily via */stats \<playername> compare*
   - /statstop
-    - View the leaderboards configured via ModStatsTop
+    - View the leaderboards configured via ``ModStatsTop``
     - Shows all available leaderboards in a list
-    - By default, shows top 5 of selected board and the players position, plus the next and previous one to the player
+    - By default, shows top 5 of selected board and the players position, plus the next and previous player relative to the executing player
-      - If executing player is not on board, shows last player and his own stat
+      - If executing player is not on board, shows last player on board and his own stat below
       - Specfify page number to scroll through the board
-    - View position on every board at once
+    - View all position on every board at once via */statstop player*
-      - Specify player to compare ranks easily
+      - Specify player to compare ranks easily (*/statstop player \<playername>*)
   - /vote
-    - Shows vote links (custom per player) and current votecount
+    - Shows vote links (custom per player) and current total votecount
-    - Execute custom actions when vote is received (configure Votifier to "/vote voted %PLAYER%")
+    - Execute custom actions when vote is received (point Votifier to */vote voted %PLAYER%*)
-    - Execute command if certain votecount has been reached (event notifier for instance)
+    - Execute command if certain votecount has been reached (notifier to do an event for example)
-    - If offline or inventory full, stores reward for retrieval later (/vote getreward)
+    - If offline or inventory full, stores reward for retrieval later (*/vote getreward*)
-    - Counts votes for /stats
+    - Counts votes for */stats*
-    - Unblocks access to /home
+    - Unblocks access to */home*
-      - Will also unblock other users with same ip